-17 year old high school student Szintia Szert was born in Hungary and now lives in Salzburg, Austria.
+18 year old high school student Szintia Szert was born in Hungary and now lives in Salzburg, Austria.
 She has been investigating neuroscience since 8th grade when she began to read about her own developing adolescent brain.
 2018 summer she studied neuroscience at the University of Chicago and interned in the neuroscience lab at University of Debrecen where she learned to remove the spinal cord of a mouse.
-This summer, Szintia participated in an addiction neuroscience course at Harvard University with Dr. Alan Francis.
+2019 summer, Szintia participated in an addiction neuroscience course at Harvard University with Dr. Alan Francis.
 2020 summer, she participated in the Tufts Summer Research Experience in Professor Keith Maddox’s Social Cognition Lab.
 Here the research question was, “Can satirical humor about race encourage people to engage in deeper exploration and analysis of racial issues?”

 Contact Szintia here if you would like to contribute to Neuroscience for Teenagers.